kulics/koral/book-en/document.md

 }
 ```

-If we need to fetch the index and value at the same time, we can replace `id` with the `[index]value` syntax, which is valid for both the list and the dictionary.
+If we need to fetch the index and value at the same time, we can replace `id` with the `index:value` syntax, which is valid for both the list and the dictionary.

 E.g:
 ```
-[i]v @ Arr {
+i:v @ Arr {
     print(""i":"v"")
 }
 ```